Dosage Form: tablet

-(See CONTRAINDICATIONS section.)
+Pregnancy Category X (see CONTRAINDICATIONS section).
 Pregnancy Registry: To monitor fetal outcomes of pregnant women exposed to Leflunomide, health care providers are encouraged to register such patients by calling 1-877-311-8972.

 Leflunomide should not be used by nursing mothers.
 It is not known whether Leflunomide is excreted in human milk.
 Many drugs are excreted in human milk, and there is a potential for serious adverse reactions in nursing infants from Leflunomide.
 Therefore, a decision should be made whether to proceed with nursing or to initiate treatment with Leflunomide, taking into account the importance of the drug to the mother.